bongo404/Testing-Colors/README.md

 # Testing Colors
-trying color for the website
+Im just trying colors for the website

+The css folder is empty because I moved my css at the html folder for now.